Detection of HI filament: Pair Stacking vs. Filament Stacking

 \subsection{Mask halo contribution}

-HI in the universe resides in both the IGM and the galaxies, and it is necessary to evaluate the contribution of resolved galaxy HI sources in the stacked signals.
-HI in galaxies has column density as high as $\sim 10^{20} \mathrm{cm^{-2}}$, while HI packets in the IGM are only $\sim 10^{15} \mathrm{cm^{-2}}$, orders of magnitude lower than the galaxies.
-The majority of galaxy HI resides in haloes of different masses, which can be masked.
-We found 70\% of HI is within regions within twice $R_{200,c}$ of massive halos with $ M_h \geq 10^{11} \ \mathrm{M_\odot/h}$, which only occupy $\sim 1 \%$ of the volume of the simulation box.
+\hi~in the universe resides in different structures, including the clumps in the IGM and the massive galaxies. \hi~in galaxies has column densities as high as $\sim 10^{20}~\mathrm{cm^{-2}}$, while \hi~clumps in the IGM are only $\sim 10^{15}~\mathrm{cm^{-2}}$, orders of magnitude lower than in galaxies.
+Therefore, it is necessary to evaluate the contribution of \hi~in different structures to the stacked signal.